 In evaluating AFS securities for OTTI prior to the adoption of Topic 326, the Company determined whether there had been a significant adverse quarterly change in the cash flow expectations for a security.
 The Company compared the amortized cost of each security in an unrealized loss position against the present value of expected future cash flows of the security.
 The Company also considered whether there had been a significant adverse change in the regulatory and/or economic environment as part of this analysis.
 If the amortized cost of the security was greater than the present value of expected future cash flows using the original yield as the discount rate, an other-than-temporary credit impairment had occurred.
-If the Company did not intend to sell and would not be more likely than not required to sell the security, the credit loss was recognized in earnings and the balance of the unrealized loss was recognized in either other comprehensive (loss) income, net of tax, or (loss) gain on investment securities, depending on the accounting treatment.
+If the Company did not intend to sell and would not be more likely than not required to sell the security, the credit loss was recognized in earnings and the balance of the unrealized loss was recognized in either other comprehensive (loss) income, net of tax, or gain (loss) on investment securities, depending on the accounting treatment.
 If the Company intended to sell the security or would be more likely than not required to sell the security, the full unrealized loss was recognized in earnings.

 Cumulative credit losses related to OTTI are reduced for securities sold as well as for securities that mature, are paid down, or are prepaid such that the outstanding principal balance is reduced to zero.
 Additionally, increases in cash flows expected to be collected over the remaining life of the security cause a reduction in the cumulative credit loss.
 As of December 31, 2019, the Company's cumulative credit losses related to OTTI totaled \$17.0 million.
 During the three months ended March 31, 2020, the Company sold all securities for which OTTI had been recognized prior to January 1, 2020, reducing the Company's cumulative credit losses related to OTTI to zero.
-As of December 31, 2020, the Company no longer held any of the securities for which OTTI had been recognized prior to January 1, 2020.